Sunday, February 12, 2012

 Clown names . . .

 I think "Nipples" would be a good name for a clown.
-Think about it: "Ladies and Gentleman, Nipples the clown!"
+Think about it: "Ladies and gentlemen, Nipples the clown!"
 Makes you giggle, doesn't it?

 Sunday, November 28, 2010